bcneng/website/content/coc.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community admins responsible for enforcement at bcnengineers at gmail dot com and we will help you.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community admins responsible for enforcement at contact@bcneng.org and we will help you.

 All complaints will be reviewed and investigated promptly and fairly.